-- develop the strategic thinking of marketing management in hotel and tourism industry - develop a business plan and model that supports the strategy - differentiate hospitality and tourism marketing mix in the contemporary needs. - identify the factors that influence selecting a location. - develop a plan to manage hotel industry by applying the marketing concepts - apply any created model and explain how it facilitates in both investment strategies and tourism strategies tourism marketing, the role of marketing in strategic planning.
+- develop the strategic thinking of marketing management in hotel and tourism industry - develop a business plan and model that supports the strategy - differentiate hospitality and tourism marketing mix in the contemporary needs. - identify the factors that influence selecting a location. - develop a plan to manage hotel industry by applying the marketing concepts - apply any created model and explain how it facilitates in both investment strategies and tourism strategies

+Understanding the hospitality and tourism marketing process; introduction to marketing for tourism and hospitality, service characteristics of hospitality and tourism marketing, the role of marketing in strategic planning.
 Developing hospitality and tourism marketing opportunities and strategies; the marketing environment, marketing information system and marketing research, consumer markets and consumer buying behavior.
 Developing the hospitality and tourism marketing mix; designing and managing products, internal marketing, building customer loyalty through quality, pricing consideration, approaches and strategies, distribution channels, promoting products.
 Managing hospitality and tourism marketing; electronic marketing, internet marketing, database marketing, and direct marketing, marketing plan.
 Integrated communication strategies; synergy effects, marketing communication strategies, promotional mixes.
 Tourism strategies and investments; segmenting and monitoring the tourist and communication with customers.